How to Paint an Arrow

 Step 4 – Paint the fletching

-painting the tail
+painting the tail of the arrow

 Step 5 – Add shadows to the painting